Varun-Krishnan1/AutomatedEssayScoring/README.md

   - Add QWK (in author's metrics.py) and HeatMap (see GPT)
 - Have separate folders for each metric and save files for that given metric in that metric's folder with the above format

+- See what low level features of the 397 are from what tool -> possible allows us to know if we can eliminate tools from our pipeline if their features are not going to be used OR could limit the options we have to select for certain tools (such as the incredibly long LDA option).
+However, if we train our own model we will have to actually filter the features by variance and colinearity and hence, will get a new set of features that we will have to see what tools it comes from.

 ### 10. Conclusions from Evaluation

 - Based on the classification report it looks like it routinely does not predict very low scores.
 This may be due to the little amount of low essays in the original dataset per rubric: